linkedin/css-blocks/README.md

 :block { implements: base, other; color: red; }
 ```

-Now if there are any states, elements or substates in those other blocks
+Now if there are any states, classes or substates in those other blocks
 that aren't mentioned in this block you will get an error:

 ```